fenggo/I-ReaxFF/examples/Readme.md

-A train example for a simple system, contains H2O and CH4 molecules.
+A example for building a machine learning potential for a simple system, contains H2O and CH4 molecules.